• start here

 • Tackle the Ladder of Kotor: a historic zigzag trail that climbs high above the bay via dozens of switchbacks, starting from Old Town and ascending all the way to Krstac Pass for panoramic views (allow ~3–4hrs return)

-• Take a boat to Our Lady of the Rocks: from either Kotor or Perast, join a boat tour (or hire a private boat, which cost ~250€ for 3hrs) to visit this iconic manmade islet and its 17th-century church, perched dramatically in the middle of the bay
+• Take a boat to Our Lady of the Rocks: from either Kotor or Perast, join a group boat tour to visit this iconic manmade islet and its 17th-century church, perched dramatically in the middle of the bay

 • Stroll the waterfront in Perast: this elegant village is made for lazy wandering— admire the baroque architecture, stop for a coffee by the water, and soak up the views of the twin islands just offshore